stojankukrika/laravel-database-log-emails/README.md

 A simple database logger for all outgoing emails sent by Laravel application.

+You can support me to this project and [make some donation]( http://paypal.me/stojankukrika).

 ## Installation

 Laravel Database Log Emails can be installed via [composer](http://getcomposer.org) by requiring the `stojankukrika/laravel-database-log-emails` package in your project's `composer.json`.